 In the past, regifting was seen as tacky, careless and shameful.
 However, a national survey conducted by Bookoo.com found that today, 92 percent of people find regifting completely acceptable.
+Not having to buy a new gift also helps you stick to your holiday budget.
 The 2012 Holiday Regifting Survey also found that 87 percent believe that they have received a regifted item and that 62 percent plan to regift an item this holiday season.
 Let’s take a look at how you can successfully regift an item.

 Rules of Regifting

 - Think it Through.
 Only regift an item if you feel that the person you are giving it to will truly enjoy and use it.
 Do not simply regift because you have the item laying around.
 Remember, it’s the thought that counts.

 - Keep Track of Origin and Destination.
 Do not regift within the same social circles.
 For example, if your grandmother gave you a scarf you do not need, do not give it your cousin at a family gathering your grandmother will be attending.